cs107-sys-dev/playground/README.md

 # Playground

-Yang Xiang is taking AC207.
+Yang Xiang, G1 student, is taking AC207.

 A place to play with `git`.